-Legislative Note: If the limited liability company act of this state does not provide for constructive notice for a statement of dissolution or termination filed regarding a limited liability company, the state should change subsections (b) and (c) accordingly.
-A change is also necessary if the limited liability company act provides for only one of the statements or for neither.

-- Subsection (a)(1) A state that has enacted Uniform Limited Liability Company Act (2006) (Last Amended 2013) would cite Sections 702 to 707. - Subsection (a)(1) A state that has enacted Uniform Limited Liability Company Act (2006) (Last Amended 2013) would cite Section 702(e). - Subsection (b) A state that has enacted Uniform Limited Liability Company Act (2006) (Last Amended 2013) would cite Section 103(d)(2)(A). - Subsection (c) A state that has enacted Uniform Limited Liability Company Act (2006) (Last Amended 2013) would cite Section 103(d)(2)(B). - Subsection (d) This subsection overlaps the winding up provisions of an enacting state's limited liability company act pertaining to the winding up of a limited liability company, but only to the extent of treating the winding up of protected series as part of the winding up of a series limited liability company.

-SECTION 503.
-EFFECT OF REINSTATEMENT OF SERIES LIMITED LIABILITY COMPANY OR REVOCATION OF VOLUNTARY DISSOLUTION.
-If a series limited liability company that has been administratively dissolved is reinstated, or a series limited liability company that voluntarily dissolved rescinds its dissolution:

-- (1) each protected series of the company ceases winding up; and - (2) [cite the provisions of this state's limited liability company act stating the results of the reinstatement or rescission] apply to each protected series of the company in accordance with Section 108.
+1 statement of termination pertaining to a minted flability company].
+2 (d) A series limited liability company has not completed its winding up until each of the 3 protected series of the company has completed its winding up.
+4 5 6 7 8 9 Legislative Note: If the limited liability company statute of this state does not provide for constructive notice for a statement of dissolution or termination filed regarding a limited liability company, the state should revise subsections (b) and (c) accordingly.
+Revision is also necessary (albeit in the form of deleting one or both subsections) if the statute provides for only one of the statements or provides for neither.
+10 Comment 11 12 13 14 15 16 Subsection (d) - This subsection overlaps the winding up provisions of an enacting state's limited liability company statute pertaining to the winding up of a limited liability company, but only to the extent of treating the winding up of protected series as part of the winding up of a series limited liability company.
+17 SECTION 503.
+EFFECT OF REINSTATEMENT OF SERIES LIMITED 18 LIABILITY COMPANY OR REVOCATION OF VOLUNTARY DISSOLUTION.
+If a 19 series limited liability company that has been administratively dissolved is reinstated, or a 20 company that voluntarily dissolved rescinds its dissolution: 21 (1) each protected series of the company ceases winding up; and 22 (2) [Cite the provisions of this state's limited liability company statute stating the results 23 of the reinstatement or rescission] apply to each protected series of the company in accordance 24 with Section 108.
+25 Comment 26 27 28 29 30 31 32 Dissolution of a series limited liability company immediately dissolves every protected series of the company.

-Legislative Note: Versions of the Uniform Limited Liability Company Act before the amendments adopted in 2013 do not include a right to rescind a voluntary dissolution.
-Thus, states enacting UPSA that do not allow an LLC that has been voluntarily dissolved to rescind the dissolution should either revise Section 503 to exclude this right or consider adding this right to their LLC statute.

-Dissolution of a series limited liability company immediately dissolves every protected series of the company.
 Under the Uniform Limited Liability Company Act (2006) (Last Amended 2013), two types of LLC dissolution can be undone - rescission of a voluntary dissolution, Section 703, and reinstatement after an administrative dissolution.
 Section 709.
 In both instances, the uniform act provides certain retroactive effects.

-This section provides comparable retroactive effect at the protected series level and is derived from Uniform Limited Liability Company Act (2006) (Last Amended 2013), Sections 703(c) (retroactive effects of rescinding voluntary dissolution) and 709(d) (retroactive effects of reinstatement after administrative dissolution).
+33 34 35 This section provides comparable retroactive effect at the protected series level and is derived from Uniform Limited Liability Company Act (2006) (Last Amended 2013), Sections 703(c) (retroactive effects of rescinding voluntary dissolution) and 709(d) (retroactive effects of